 Only men can be ordained in the Sacrament of Holy Orders.
 The reasons are set forth in Pope John Paul II’s apostolic letter Ordinatio Sacerdotalis.
 It concludes, “I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church’s faithful.”

-Only a special few among men receive this sacrament.
-Deacons, priests, and bishops are called by Jesus, who told His apostles, Jn 15:16 “You did not choose Me, but I chose you and appointed you.”
+Deacons, priests, and bishops are called by Christ, who told His apostles, Jn 15:16 “You did not choose Me, but I chose you and appointed you.”
 The apostles hastened after Jesus when He called, Mk 1:16, 2:13 “Follow Me.”
 No man on earth has a right to be ordained.
 Those who sense a call from God to Holy Orders humbly submit to Church authority.

 What does a call from God sound like?